-Static cryogenic tanks provide gas or liquid for customer use and have a WP ranging from a few bars up to in excess of 35 bar.
-During filling this WP must be kept constant in order not to disturb the user's process.
-The pressurized loading systems (e.g., transport tank pump) used to fill the static cryogenic vessel must have:
+Static cryogenic tanks provide gas or liquid for customer use and have a working pressure (WP) ranging from just above atmospheric pressure up to in excess of 35 bar.
+During filling this WP should be kept constant in order not to disturb the user's process.
+The pressurized loading systems (e.g., transport tank pump) used to fill the static cryogenic vessel should have:

-- an output pressure that at least matches the highest WP in the range of tanks to be filled (at various customer sites). - and produce additional pressure to overcome the frictional pressure drop of the cryogenic fluid flowing into the tank.
+- an output pressure that at least matches the highest WP in the range of tanks to be filled (at various customer sites); and - produce additional pressure to overcome the frictional pressure drop of the cryogenic fluid flowing into the tank.